Search

 Business Development Centres

-GIZ has commissioned the Business Development Centres AHP International (in Berlin) and Carl Duisberg Centren (in Düsseldorf) to provide training for participants in the Special Initiative programme in Berlin and Düsseldorf, respectively.
-AHP International and Carl Duisberg Centren base their curricula specifically on the requirements of both the Ukrainian professionals taking part in the programme and the demands of the marketplace in Germany.
-They also conduct the matching of prospective participants with German host companies – doing so in close coordination with GIZ.
+GIZ had commissioned the Business Development Centres AHP International (in Berlin) and Carl Duisberg Centren (in Düsseldorf) to provide training for participants in the Special Initiative programme in Berlin and Düsseldorf, respectively.
+AHP International and Carl Duisberg Centren based their curricula specifically on the requirements of both the Ukrainian professionals who took part in the programme and the demands of the marketplace in Germany.
+They also conducted the matching of prospective participants with German host companies – doing so in close coordination with GIZ.

 Düsseldorf Chamber of Commerce and Industry